top of page

 Nourishing and intentional meals will be provided throughout the week by Adrienne Hasler and her team :)

-Meals will be nutrient dense, protien balanced, plant forward, gluten free and dairy free.
+Meals will be nutrient dense, protein balanced, plant forward, gluten free and dairy free.

 You will be lovingly fed from dinner on Sunday the 4th to brunch on Thursday the 8th.